adychn/fast-style-transfer/README.md

 ## Changes on this Branch
 1. Add Batch-Instance Normalization capability.
 Batch-Instance Normalization on stylized images can improve object detection task on these images, for better detection of the pre-transformed objects.
 This is accomplished by adding and performing more batch norm versus instance norm at certain layers through learnable weights.
-The model can still use the default Instance Normalization only with --IN flag during training and inference. # Paper: Batch-Instance Normalization for Adaptively Style-Invariant Neural Networks.
+The model can still use the default Instance Normalization only with --IN flag during training and inference.
 2. The feed forward netowrk uses nearest neighbor to up size the image, then do a same size conv2d op.
-Instead of doing a conv2d_transpose op. # Better Upsampling, https://distill.pub/2016/deconv-checkerboard/
+Instead of doing a conv2d_transpose op.
-3. Remove the unnesssary total variation denoising regularization loss, due to #2 improvement. # Paper: A Learned Representation for Artistic Style.
+3. Remove the unnesssary total variation denoising regularization loss, due to #2 improvement.
 4. Improve usability of command line arguments for style.py and evaluate.py.
 5. Clean up and add comments throughout the codes.
 The comments are useful for someone who wants to study and understand this code.

+And I investigate the effect of Batch-Instance Normalization with object recongition task and face detection/alignment task.

-It runs on Tensorflow 2.
+It runs on Tensorflow 2, you will also want OpenCV, Pillow, scipy, numpy

-## run.py
+## run_style.py
-Usage: python run.py [input_image]
+Usage: python run_style.py [input_image]

 Use run.py for evaluating single or multiple trained stylized feed-forward networks (checkpoints).
-You just need to update the list of checkpoints name at line 19 to your checkpoint names.
+You just need to update the list of checkpoints name at line 19 of run_style.py to your checkpoint names.

-Make sure to create a "result" directory first if there isn't one, this is where output images will be saves.
+Output images will be named as input images plus the checkpoint name, and will be saved at the "./result" directory.

-If you trained with Instance Normalzation, please name your checkpoint directory with "_IN" in the checkpoint folder name, it uses this property to add a --IN flag for doing Instance Normalization.
+If your model was trained with Instance Normalzation, name your checkpoint directory with "_IN" in the checkpoint folder name, the script uses this property to add a --IN flag for doing loading the Instance Normalization model to fit your checkpoint.

 ## Stylized Image Results
 The below images are trained with 2 epochs and a batch size of 4.
 The no TV denoising one may improve image clarity with higher epochs.
 I notice content image with too few pixels do not get a good result, such as the ones in COCO training dataset.
 And perhaps the training isn't enough to generate an equally good image as the denoising one, maybe increase epoch and use a larger batch size can help.